8080labs/ppscore/README.md

 There are multiple ways how you can calculate the PPS.
 The ppscore package provides a sample implementation that is based on the following calculations:

 - The score is calculated using only 1 feature trying to predict the target column.
 This means there are no interaction effects between the scores of various features.
 Note that this is in contrast to feature importance
-- The score is calculated on the test sets of a 4-fold crossvalidation (number is adjustable via `ppscore.CV_ITERATIONS`)
+- The score is calculated on the test sets of a 4-fold crossvalidation (number is adjustable via `ppscore.CV_ITERATIONS`).
+For classification, stratifiedKFold is used.
+For regression, normal KFold.
+Please note that this sampling might not be valid for time series data sets
 - All rows which have a missing value in the feature or the target column are dropped
 - In case that the dataset has more than 5,000 rows the score is only calculated on a random subset of 5,000 rows with a fixed random seed (`ppscore.RANDOM_SEED`).
 You can adjust the number of rows or skip this sampling via the API.
-However, in most scenarios the results will be very similar.
+However, in most scenarios the results will be very similar
 - There is no grid search for optimal model parameters